Steph’s Pond: A Rustic Nudist Park and Naturist Club Campground in Upstate New York

 Birds, fish, turtles, whatever else might be enjoying the pond with you.
 See and hear nothing but nature (and Judy’s house!).
 When the sun gets too hot, there is one particular area of the pond that is perfect for taking a dip.
 Try not to keep still for too long, however, as the fish seem to really enjoy nipping at toes!

 Judy also loves flowers, and shows it by adorning the park with a breathtaking assortment of them throughout the grounds.
 The new Steph’s Pond website has pictures of some of what you’ll be able to see when you visit!
 (This website is now defunct – new website link below.)

 Visiting Steph’s Pond Naturist Club

-You may have noticed that their website says “invitation only,” which means any interested parties visiting for the first time should call ahead and tell Judy or Gary that you plan on stopping by.
+You may have noticed that their website says “invitation only,” which means any interested parties visiting for the first time should call ahead and tell Judy that you plan on stopping by.
 Also tell them how you found out about their place!
 This is especially important for singles.